 A profit sharing contribution of up to 25% of compensation can also be made into an Individual 401k.
 The profit sharing portion of the Individual 401k contribution is not eligible to be made as a Roth contribution.
 Profit sharing contributions are made pre-tax and are tax deductible.
-In 2015 the combined salary deferral and profit sharing contributions in an Individual 401k cannot exceed $53,000 and $59,000 if age 50 or older.
+In 2015 and 2016 the combined salary deferral and profit sharing contributions in an Individual 401k cannot exceed $53,000 and $59,000 if age 50 or older.

 When can I withdraw from my designated Roth 401k account?

 At age 59 ½, or later provided the 5 year rule is satisfied.
 An exception to the age 59 ½ rule occurs in the event of disability or death (in which case the proceeds are tax free to your heirs).